freshbits/gpx_reader/README.md

   - calculate boundaries of the tracks/segments unless in the metadata
   - calculate elapsed time
   - write more tests
-  - improve performance (currently very long to read a file with 5400 points, approx 16km, takes 25")

 ## Contributing